Download Book (4.2 MB)

 The book bridges the gap between popular science articles and advanced textbooks by making key ideas accessible with just high school physics as a prerequisite.
 Each unit is broken down into sections labelled by difficulty level, allowing the course to be tailored to the student’s experience of math and abstract reasoning.
 Problem sets and simulation-based labs of various levels reinforce the concepts described in the text and give the reader hands-on experience running quantum programs.

 This book can thus be used at the high school level after the AP or IB exams, in an extracurricular club, or as an independent project resource to give students a taste of what quantum computing is really about.
 At the college level, it can be used as a supplementary text to enhance a variety of courses in science and computing, or as a self-study guide for students who want to get ahead.
 Additionally, readers in business, finance, or industry will find it a quick and useful primer on the science behind computing’s future.

 Open Access, Introduction to quantum computing, quantum computing textbook, quantum computing for high school students, introduction to quantum cryptography, quantum gates, quantum algorithms, quantum superposition, what is a qubit?, quantum key distribution

 Computer Sciences | Education | Quantum Physics

 Hughes, Ciaran; Isaacson, Joshua; Perry, Anastasia; Sun, Ranbel F.; and Turner, Jessica, "Quantum Computing for the Quantum Curious" (2021).
-Open Access Books.
+Open Access Books and Manuals.
 1.